HarryPhillips/BugHerd-Kanban/README.md

 Using the raw GitHub links may be slower but it means you always get the latest updates automatically and all you need to do is install Kanban.xpi to Firefox.

+Head over to releases to download the latest version of the extension.

 ### Notice:
 Kanban will automatically access the source code via this url: